Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: Related Work

-On the theoretical side, the understanding of why AIL methods can perform well is limited. \citep{ghasemipour2019divergence} conjectured that \dquote{for common MDPs of interest, \ldots, encouraging policies to explicitly match expert state marginals is an important learning criterion}.
-However, a precise characterization of interesting MDPs is missing, and the working mechanism is unclear (i.e., why does matching expert state marginals yield good policies?).
-Some recent works \citep{xu2020error, swamy2021moments} provided an answer by showing that the imitation gap of a class of AIL methods has a linear dependence on the planning horizon $H$.
-Compared with the quadratic term $\gO(H^2)$ in BC's imitation gap, \citep{xu2020error, swamy2021moments} argued that the imitation gap of AIL methods could have a better dependence on $H$.
-Nevertheless, this good result for AIL methods is true at the population level, which is different from the practical case where expert trajectories are finite.
-For our purpose, one can use the reduction-and-estimation analysis to extend the result in \citep{xu2020error, swamy2021moments}.
-Then, the obtained imitation gap bound is similar to that of FEM and GTAL (see, e.g., \citep{xu2021error}).
-In addition, \citep{rajaraman2020fundamental} proposed an AIL algorithm called MIMIC-MD, which achieves a better imitation gap $\gO(\min\{H, H^{3/2} |\gS|/N, H\sqrt{|\gS|/N}\})$, compared with BC and classical AIL methods (e.g., FEM and GTAL).
-We mention that the improvement of MIMIC-MD is based on a more accurate estimation of the expert state-action distribution; see \citep{rajaraman2020fundamental} for more discussion.
-We highlight that this improvement holds in the large sample regime, but we care about algorithmic behaviors in the small sample regime.
-On the other hand, an information-theoretic lower bound $\Omega(H |\gS|/N)$ is established in \citep{rajaraman2020fundamental}, which applies to AIL methods.
-We note that this lower bound holds in the large sample regime, whereas the superior performance of AIL methods can be observed in the small sample regime.
-Therefore, a gap separates theory from practice.
+Recent works \citep{xu2020error, swamy2021moments} have provided an answer by showing that the imitation gap of a class of AIL methods has a linear dependence on the decision horizon $H$, which is better than the quadratic dependence in BC's imitation gap.
+However, this result is true only at the population level, which differs from the practical scenario where expert trajectories are finite.
+To extend the results in \citep{xu2020error, swamy2021moments} to the finite sample case, one can use the reduction-and-estimation analysis, leading to an imitation gap bound similar to that of FEM and GTAL.
+Alternatively, \citep{rajaraman2020fundamental} proposed an AIL algorithm called MIMIC-MD, which achieves a better imitation gap $\gO(\min \{H, H^{3/2} |\gS|/N, H\sqrt{|\gS|/N} \})$ compared with BC and classical AIL methods (e.g., FEM and GTAL).
+However, this improvement is based on a more accurate estimation of the expert state-action distribution and only holds in the large sample regime, whereas we are interested in algorithmic behaviors in the small sample regime.
+Furthermore, \citep{rajaraman2020fundamental} established an information-theoretic lower bound of $\Omega(H |\gS|/N)$ that applies to AIL methods, which holds only in the large sample regime.
+However, the superior performance of AIL methods can be observed in the small sample regime, creating a gap between theory and practice.